ibm-cloud-docs/cloud-databases/k8-tutorial.md

 2. [Download and install IBM Cloud CLI](/docs/cli?topic=cli-install-ibmcloud-cli)

-    The IBM Cloud CLI tool enables you to communicate with IBM Cloud from your terminal or command line.
+    The IBM Cloud CLI tool enables you to communicate with IBM Cloud from your console or command line.

-3. Install the {{site.data.keyword.containershort_notm}} CLI plugin and the Container Registry CLI plugin
+3. Install the {{site.data.keyword.containershort_notm}} CLI plug-in and the Container Registry CLI plug-in

       ```shell
       ibmcloud plugin install container-service